transport-data/portal/docs/technical-documentation/README.md

   filters: FilterObjType;
 ```

-- ResourceId = id of the resource and name of table in db
+- ResourceId = id of the resource/name of the table in db
-- pivotColumns = All the possible column values that we have, in the example use beforehand, a list with [1990, 1991, 1992...]
+- pivotColumns = All the possible column values that we have, in the example used beforehand, a list with [1990, 1991, 1992...]
 - column = The name of the column in the example `Time`
 - row = The name of the row, which in this case would be `Geography`
 - value = The name of the value column, which in this case would be `Value`
-- enabled = By default react-query hooks are fetches as soon as the component mounts, in our scenario obviously we can only fetch something when the user selects everything
+- enabled = By default react-query hooks start fetching data as soon as the component mounts, in our scenario obviously we can only fetch something when the user selects everything, which is why its only enabled once everything is present
 - filters = An array of filter objs, to filter the raw data before pivoting

 - useNumberOfRows, used to get the number of rows in the raw data that correspond to the filters, it ends up creating just a simple count(*) statement with all the filters, receives the following props